greenelab/deep-review/all-sections.md

 Data can be simulated to create negative examples when only positive training instances are available.
-DANN [@15E5yG1Ho] adopts this approach to predict the pathogenicity of genetic variants using semi-synthetic training data from Combined Annotation-Dependent Depletion [@KxEzGxJ6].
+DANN [@15E5yG1Ho] adopts this approach to predict the pathogenicity of genetic variants using semi-synthetic training data from Combined Annotation-Dependent Depletion (CADD) [@KxEzGxJ6].
 Though our emphasis here is on the training strategy, it should be noted that logistic regression outperformed DANN when distinguishing known pathogenic mutations from likely benign variants in real